feder-cr/Auto_Jobs_Applier_AIHawk/CONTRIBUTING.md

 ## Pull Request Process

 1. Fork the repository
-2. Create a new branch for your feature/fix
+2. Create a new branch for your feature or bug
 3. Write clear commit messages
 4. Update documentation as needed
+5. Add tests for new functionality
+6. Ensure tests pass
-5. Submit a pull request with a clear description
+7. Submit a pull request with a clear description

+## Merging Pull Requests

+- All PRs are reviewed by maintainers
+- At least 2 Maintainers approve PRs for merge
+- PRs are merged into `develop`
+- PRs are tested and verified to work as expected

 ## Code Style Guidelines